Sam Davis: Honors

 For nearly thirty years after the war, the story of Sam Davis's execution was not widely remembered.
 In 1866 Davis's father erected the first monument to his son, a twenty-five foot shaft of Italian marble, at the back of the family's plantation home outside Smyrna.
-The Sam Davis story became part of a broader social memory only in the mid-1890s and chiefly through the efforts of Sumner Archibald Cunningham, the founding editor of Confederate Veteran magazine.
+The Sam Davis story became part of a broader social memory only in the mid-1890s and chiefly through the efforts of Andrew Cunningham, the founding editor of Confederate Veteran magazine.
 A native of Middle Tennessee, Cunningham had an undistinguished record of Confederate service, having deserted the Army of Tennessee after the Battle of Nashville in 1864.
 After the war he worked as a newspaperman before becoming the general agent for the Jefferson Davis Memorial Fund after the former Confederate president's death in 1889.
 He left this position shortly after launching the Nashville-based Confederate Veteran in January 1893.

 Before he founded the Confederate Veteran, Cunningham had never heard of Sam Davis.
 When an early subscriber to the magazine submitted a school oration about Davis for publication, Cunningham rejected it, "feeling that there were so many equally worthy heroes it would hardly be fair to print this special eulogy."
 But at a Blue-Gray veterans reunion in April 1895, on the battlefield at Shiloh, Cunningham again heard about the story of Davis's execution – and this time from two federal veterans, witnesses to the execution, who claimed, as Cunningham phrased it, that "the Federal Army was in grief over it."
 These accounts struck a chord and convinced Cunningham of the merits of publicizing the story.
 The Union veterans' story of an ordinary soldier's heroic death, couched in the language of reconciliation, fit perfectly with the spirit of the times and the viewpoint of the Confederate Veteran.
 "I resolved to print the story," Cunningham recalled in 1899, "and [to] reprint it until that typical hero should have as full credit as the Veteran could give him."